Sofian Laidouni: GLORY

 Laïdouni made his Glory debut against Nabil Khachab at Glory 84 on March 11, 2023.
 He won the fight by unanimous decision.

 Laïdouni faced Benjamin Adegbuyi at Glory 86 on May 27, 2023.
 He won the fight by unanimous decision.

 Laïdouni faced the Glory Heavyweight champion Rico Verhoeven in the quarterfinals of the Glory Heavyweight Grand Prix on March 9, 2024.
 He lost the fight by unanimous decision.

 Laïdouni faced Vladimir Tok at Glory 91 on April 27, 2024.
 He won the fight by first round technical knockout after Tok dislocated his shoulder thirty seconds into the fight.

 On August 31, 2024, Laidouni faced Nico Pereira Horta at Glory 94.
 He lost the fight by unanimous decision.

 Laidouni was announced as part of the Glory 99 “Heavyweight Last Man Standing Tournament” Opening Round event where 32 heavyweight fighters compete on April 5, 2025 in Rotterdam, Netherlands.
 During the event Laidouni stopped Oleg Pryimachov in the first round after three knockdowns.

-He defeated Jamal Ben Saddik in Glory 100 in the first round by blocking an intended high kick of Ben Saddik, with his shin at 1:36 it was stopped by the doctor, because Saddik's had a deep cut at the bottom of his shin of which was more than 4 cm (1.5 inches) long from top to bottom en 3 mm (0.12 inches) wide and ruled a TKO.
+He defeated Jamal Ben Saddik in Glory 100 in the first round by blocking a kick from Ben Saddik, with his shin.
+At 1:36 into the first round, it was stopped by the doctor, as Saddik had a deep cut at the bottom of his shin, which was more than 4 cm (1.5 inches) long from top to bottom en 3 mm (0.12 inches) wide and ruled a TKO.

+Laidouni next faced Tariq Osaro in the Finals of Phase 1 of the "Last Heavyweight Standing" Tournament the same day.
+He lost the fight via KO, getting dropped in the opening round, before being knocked down and out with a left hook shortly into the second round.

 Laidouni faced Cihad Kepenek at Glory 103, in the Opening Round of Phase Two of the "Last Heavyweight Standing" Tournament.
 He won via unanimous decision.

 Laidouni faced Nabil Khachab in the semifinals of the Last Heavyweight Standing Qualification Round Phase 2 one-night tournament at Glory 104 - Last Heavyweight Standing Qualification Round on October 11, 2025.
 He won the fight by unanimous decision and advanced the to finals where he faced Levi Rigters.
-He won the fight by unanimous decision.
+He won the fight, again by unanimous decision.

+Laidouni faced Miloš Cvjetićanin in the Quarterfinals of the Last Heavyweight Standing Finals Tournament, at Glory 105.
+He lost the fight via unanimous decision.